 We live in amazing times.
 Perhaps what makes it so special is that the present is rewriting the future for so many things held sacred over the years.
 So many industries, processes, politics, beliefs and myths clouded or seized our responsibility and capacity to force innovation and ultimately the change that is needed and long overdue.
 At the root of this however, is what fuels evolution and revolution…

-In part seven of a series of conversations exploring the state and future of social media, Chris Beck, founder of 26dottwo (@26dottwo) and I review the rise of the new influencers (you and me) and how traditional media can adapt to the democratization of content creation and curation.
+In part eight of a series of conversations exploring the state and future of social media, Chris Beck, founder of 26dottwo (@26dottwo) and I discuss the changing landscape of advertising and engagement.

 Advertising and marketing is experimenting with campaigns and engagement programs that essentially brings creative to life.
 It’s the fusion of influence and confluence that will define their success over time.

 Brian Solis is a digital analyst, anthropologist, and also a futurist.
 In his work at Altimeter Group, Solis studies the effects of disruptive technology on business and society.
 He is an avid keynote speaker and award-winning author who is globally recognized as one of the most prominent thought leaders in digital transformation.